ymunemasa/data-tutorials/tutorials/hortonworks/create-falcon-cluster/tutorial.md

 ![falconStartProgress](/assets/create-falcon-cluster/falconStartProgress.png)

-Once, Falcon starts, Ambari should clearly indicate as below that the service has started:
+Once Falcon starts, Ambari should clearly indicate as below that the service has started:

 ![falconStarted](/assets/create-falcon-cluster/falconStarted.png)